 See our Net-Zero Carbon Roadmap for more.

-While the digital sector is responsible for only 1.4% of global emissions, its technology has the potential to unleash a transformative effect on climate action efforts worldwide and could directly enable a third of the global emissions reductions needed by 2030.
+While the digital sector is responsible for only small percentage of global emissions, its technology has the potential to unleash a transformative effect on climate action efforts worldwide and could directly enable a third of the global emissions reductions needed by 2030.

-With this in mind, our target is to contribute to positive climate action through carbon removal and enable avoidance through the targeted use of technology and digitalisation.
+With this in mind, our target is to contribute to positive climate action via carbon removal and enable avoidance through the targeted use of technology and digitalisation.

 See our Net-Zero Carbon Roadmap for more.